-- 1. Remove all food from the refrigerator. - 2.
-Turn off the water supply to the ice maker at least one day ahead of time. - When the last load of ice drops, turn off the ice maker.
-Make sure all ice is dispensed out of the ice maker mechanism. - 4.
-Unplug the refrigerator. - 5.
-Clean it, rinse well and dry. - Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
-This stops odor and mold from building up.
+Remove all the food if you are going for a month or more.
+Turn off the water supply to the ice maker at least one day ahead.
+When the last load of ice drops, turn off the ice maker.
+Make sure all ice crescents are dispensed out of the mechanism.

+Unplug the refrigerator.
+Clean, rinse it well and dry.
+Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
+This will keep odor and mold from building up.